 For others, depending on where you live in the world, it could be Summer Solstice — the days with the longest light.

 Every year, these solstice dates — Winter or Summer — are difficult times for many dissociative trauma survivors.

 I haven’t forgotten.
 I know that many of you are hurting and remembering intense hurts right now.

-This year, I wanted to write something not as heavy, but still acknowledging the difficulties of this week.
-The year when I originally wrote this article, I was enjoying a new Ipad and all its options.
-Today, I’m going to post two pictures that I took myself, with this iPad, while exploring its funny photo options.
+Many years I have written something not as heavy, but still acknowledging the difficulties of this week.
+The year when I originally wrote this article, (way back in 2012!!), I was enjoying a new iPad and all its options.
+I want to share two pictures that I took myself, with this iPad, while exploring its funny photo abilities.

 But, to my surprise, as pretty as these pictures are, they still remind me of trauma issues related to DID / MPD.

 What do you see in these pictures?

 - What do you like / dislike about these pictures?

 - Do they relate to your trauma history in any way?